Ado012/RAG_U/README.md

 *thresholds* = [1,1,0] : determines how the group of keywords in ruleset are used.
 1 specifices that at least 1 keyword in the group must be in the text.
 0 specifies that no keyword should be in the text. <br>
 *removeExternalLinks* = 0 : removes external links <br>
 *scraperStance* = 0 : ordinary operation.
 1: low profile mode.
 Better at retrieving web info but may take more time  <br>
+*headless* = True : Set to False for slightly better scraping efficiency with a visible browser popup.

 #####  Operation